obsidiansystems/seven-guis-vty/TemperatureConverter.md

       Just num -> Just (toTZ (conv num))
 ```

-and then we may refactor our code to use this utility function:
+and then we may refactor our code to use that utility function:

 ```haskell
 thisIsIt :: IO ()